 Barber Home – online workshop

-Together we’ll develop expressive and analytical skills to narrate the local and global histories of people, power and the environment – and talk about how these experiences have shaped today’s climate issues.
+Together participants developed expressive and analytical skills to narrate the local and global histories of people, power and the environment, and talk about how these experiences have shaped today’s climate issues.

-It is aimed at an adult audience with an interest in art or climate issues.
-No prior knowledge required, just bring yourself and an open mind!
+This workshop was hosted over Zoom and was open to everyone, it is aimed at an adult audience with an interest in art or climate issues.

 Image: ‘Vesuvius in Eruption’, Joseph Wright of Derby, 1777-1780, oil on canvas, on loan from a private collection.